 Plus, if you plan to self drive the North Island of New Zealand, this post should help you in your quest.

-A Two Week New Zealand North Island Road Trip Itinerary
+2 Week New Zealand North Island Road Trip Itinerary

 - Auckland 3 nights